mesosphere/dcos-commons/frameworks/kafka/docs/configure.md

 }
 ```

-Once the TLS is enabled, Kafka will do inter-node communication over secure TLS connections.
+Once the TLS is enabled, Kafka will use secure TLS connections for inter-node communication.
 Additional TLS port named `broker-tls` will be available for clients connecting to the service.
-Only the [`TLSv1.2`](https://www.ietf.org/rfc/rfc5246.txt) is supported.
-The non-TLS `broker` port will be still available.
+Only the [`TLS version 1.2`](https://www.ietf.org/rfc/rfc5246.txt) is supported.
+The non-TLS `broker` port will still be available.

 Enabling the TLS is possible only in `permissive` or `strict` cluster security modes.
 Both modes **require** a [service account](https://docs.mesosphere.com/service-docs/kafka/kafka-auth/).
 Additionally, the service account **must have** the `dcos:superuser` permission.
-If the permission is missing the Kafka scheduler will not abe able to provision TLS artifacts.
+If the permission is missing the Kafka scheduler will not abe able to provision the TLS artifacts.

 There is a performance impact with TLS connections that should be considered: